-Ms. Harrison co-founded Last Mile4D in 2014 shortly after completing her Fulbright Scholarship in the Republic of Georgia.
-The collaborative community work she did there paved the way for her to establish LM4D.
-Her work in Georgia inspired Ms. Harrison to search for alternative approaches to addressing the challenges of implementing development recommendations in remote areas of the developing world: The "Last Mile."
-She experienced the lack of access to information on health and the rights to health and safety for women and girls as impeding their ability to enjoy the most basic of their human rights.
+Ms. Harrison is the founding President and CEO of Last Mile4D.
+She incorporated LM4D in 2014 shortly after she returned from completing her Fulbright Scholarship in the Republic of Georgia.
+The collaborative community work she did there paved the way for her to establish LM4D and inspired her to search for alternative approaches to addressing the challenges of people living in remote areas of the developing world known as the "Last Mile."
+She experienced that the lack of access to information on health by women and girls, and an understanding of their rights to health and safety from abuse, was impeding their ability to enjoy the most basic of their human rights.

-Our unique approach brings information, services and resources to women and girls in remote communities so they ultimately can connect to mainstream development solutions working from the last mile in.
+Our unique approach brings information, services and resources to women and girls in remote communities so they ultimately can connect to mainstream development solutions and break from the traditional cycle of gender inequity.